-When sharing SSL hardware, if all guests are using similar-sized keys, then each guest receives an equal share of the SSL resource.
+Normally when sharing SSL resources, if all guests are using similar-sized keys, each guest receives an equal share of the SSL resource.
 Also, if any guests are not using SSL keys, then other guests can take advantage of the extra SSL resource.

-The exception is the B2250 blade model, which allocates SSL resource according to the SSL mode that you configure for each guest.
+The exception is platforms containing high-performance SSL processors.
+These platforms allocate SSL resource according to an SSL mode that you configure for each guest when you create it.
 The available modes are: Shared, Dedicated, and None.